AntonisDeveloper/swiss-legal-qa/README.md

 ### 1. **Source**

 The legal texts are sourced from the legally binding German version of the **Swiss Civil Code**, available via the [Official Swiss Federal Law Database](https://www.fedlex.admin.ch/eli/cc/24/233_245_233/de).
 All texts were translated into English using the machine translation model [`Helsinki-NLP/opus-mt-de-en`](https://huggingface.co/Helsinki-NLP/opus-mt-de-en), except for the **Code of Obligations**, where the official English translation was used.
-THe following dataset was also used: [HuggingFace dataset](https://huggingface.co/datasets/brunnolou/swiss-code-of-obligations)
+THe following dataset was also used: [HuggingFace Code of Obligations dataset](https://huggingface.co/datasets/brunnolou/swiss-code-of-obligations)

 2. **Data Extraction**
    Articles are extracted and converted into a structured CSV format using a combination of manual and LLM parsing.